Blog

 context.SaveChanges();

-In this code we fetch all the customers we want to delete (a select query is sent to the database) then we iterate on each of them to delete it, a delete SQL query is sent for each customer, which can be very inneficient with large amount of datas.
+In this code we fetch all the customers we want to delete (a select query is sent to the database) then we iterate over each of them to delete it; a delete SQL query is sent for each customer, which can be very inefficient with a large amount of data.

-Since EF Core and thanks to the ExecuteDelete method we can now do the same thinh in a more efficient way:
+Since EF Core 7 and thanks to the ExecuteDelete method, we can now do the same thing in a more efficient way:

 context.Customers.Where(c => c.HadOrderedThisYear == false).ExecuteDelete();

-With this way there is no query to select the datas we will manipulate, EF Core will only generate a delete query like this:
+This way there is no query to select the data we will manipulate, EF Core will only generate a delete query like this:

 DELETE FROM [c]